HardpointConsulting/HardpointHackathon_2024/Team01_Hacktivators/Final Round Submission/README.md

 run the code: python commentbot.py (After that enter your username, password and link of the post)

 Direct Messager Bot
-run the cdoe: python dmbot.py (After that enter your username, password)
+run the code: python dmbot.py (After that enter your username, password)